 - Colonial – Catasauqua and Nazareth – both 4-0 and Bangor 3-1.

 On February 8th, Catasauqua was hoping to keep it close against Nazareth, but the Blue Eagles won all but three bouts to rout the Rough Riders 48-8 and all but clinch their 8th straight Colonial League title.
+In the EPC, Parkland won the first two bouts, but Easton won all but one of the rest to cruise to a 48-13 victory.
+Freedom led Northampton 20-16, but the Kids had a decision and three falls to win 37-20; Allen got a close decision from Victor Burton and a fall by Damien Dugan to beat Bethlehem Catholic 32-28.

 The Easton-Phillipsburg dual was moved to Lafayette’s Kirby Field House and was wrestled before a packed house of 4,000 fans.
 Easton needed a big lead heading into Phillipsburg’s tough upper weights.
 The Rovers held a 27-10 lead after winning six straight bouts from 130-160.
 Brian Marchetti nipped Jim Crouse 7-6 at 171 as the Rovers went on to win 30-17 setting up a likely three-way tie for the EPC title with Phillipsburg and Northampton.